 In answering these questions, the Court must consider the effect of the accident on the individual plaintiff, not an average person.
 This means that even if a particular person’s response to their injuries seems disproportionate as compared to what would be expected of your average Joe or Jane, the Court must look at how the injuries and impairments have impacted the life of the individual plaintiff.

 An inability to return to one’s pre-accident employment will, usually, be a clear indication that a plaintiff has passed the threshold.
 However, even where an accident victim was not employed at the time of the accident or their work has not been affected by their impairments, courts have still found that a restriction in usual activities of daily living such as household, recreational and social activities are sufficient to be classified as a serious injury.

 The decision as to whether a plaintiff “passes threshold” rests entirely with a judge; even if the jury awards general damages in excess of $30,000.00, a judge may still determine that the plaintiff has not passed the threshold, thereby overruling, as it were, the jury’s decision.

 Courts are generally fair, reasonable and liberal when considering whether a plaintiff passes the threshold.
 With the right set of evidence and, most importantly, a credible plaintiff, plaintiffs are generally able to pass the threshold.
 Above all, credibility is key, as judges are asked to consider how an accident has affected the individual victim.

 Ask a Car Accident Lawyer in Ontario

 Have you or a loved one been injured in a car accident because of someone else’s fault?
 If so, do you know your legal rights?
-If you would like free legal advice about your car accident and injuries, then feel free to fill out the form below.
+If you would like free legal advice about your car accident and injuries, then feel free to fill out the form.
 A qualified Ontario car accident lawyer who practices personal injury law will contact you to discuss your rights as soon as possible.